Trusted WordPress tutorials, when you need them most.

 Submit Your HTTPS Site to Google Search Console

-Search engines like Google consider https and http to be two different websites.
+Search engines like Google treat https and http as two different websites.
 To avoid any SEO issues, you will need to let Google know that your website has moved.

 To do that, you just need to go to your Google Search Console account and click on the ‘Add property’ button.

-Add property
+Google Search Console - Add property

-This will bring up a popup where you need to add your website’s new https address.
+This will bring up a popup where you need to add your website’s new HTTPS address.

-Add website URL in Google Search Console
+Select propety type option in Google Search Console

 After that, Google will ask you to verify ownership of your website.